Crispy Black Bean Tacos

 These tacos are perfectly crispy on the outside, with a warm soft texture on the inside.
 They’re full of protein, fiber, vitamins, and minerals.

+Prepare all ingredients for these Crispy Black Bean Tacos.
 Preheat the oven 425 F. Spray a large baking sheet with oil or non-stick spray.

 Add 1 tablespoon of olive oil to a large skillet over medium high heat.
 Add the black beans, tomato paste, vegetable broth, garlic powder, onion powder, smoked paprika, salt, and pepper.
 Stir to combine.